For more information or to book this wonderful tour please call our travel experts.

 Today you retrace your route along the Icefield's Parkway, giving you another opportunity to stop and photograph some of the canyon landscapes enshrouded by the towering mountains in the background.
 At the Columbia Icefield, you board the specially designed Ice Explorer for a journey on to the massive Athabasca Glacier and experience the thrill of walking on centuries-old glacial ice.
 After this exciting experience, continue on to arrive in the small town of Lake Louise named after the glacier-fed lake that boasts emerald green waters, set against white of the ice shelf in the distance.
-Accommodation stay - 3 nights in Baker Creek.
+Spend the next 3 nights in Baker Creek.

 The next two days are yours to discover why this quiet area is the perfect location to reconnect with nature and either challenge your adventurous spirit, or find a place of serenity and personal reflection.
 Hiking trails that lead to all levels of routes are close by the resort, making it easy to plan either a short hike or a series of hikes for the day.
 The resort's proximity to Lake Louise gives you easy access to the outfitters and adventure suppliers based there.
 Guided, equipment rentals and tours can make any stay and unforgettable one.

 On this full day of travelling, journey through the pristine landscapes that mark the border between Alberta and British Columbia that lie at the very heart of the Rocky Mountains.
 First traversing the forests, plains and passes of Yoho National Park, you cross over the provincial border and into Glacier National Park - home of the towering Mount Robson.
 Continuing westward, the road passes by the picturesque southern shores of Shuswap Lake and its contributing waterways.
 Arriving at Lac le Jeune Resort, check into your hotel and relax after a rewarding day of exploration.
-Accommodation stay - 3 nights in Lac Le Jeune.
+Spend the next 3 nights in Lac Le Jeune.

 The resort is your playground for the next two days, inviting you to enjoy the wide range of water and land activities both at the resort and the surrounding area.
 It is a fabulous area for fishing, wildlife photography and viewing, rowing, paddling, bird watching, geocaching, mountain biking and hiking.
 There is a public beach at the provincial park just a short walk away and many places to just hang out and read a book and catch some sun.
 You may even request the hotel chef make you up a picnic lunch so you can enjoy your day on the water, or out on the trail.
 Large powerboats are not permitted on the lake, so it's the perfect place to paddle around.

 Departing the resort this morning, you will traverse the stunning, sagebrush-covered ranch land along the South Thompson River and its vast herds of cattle and cowboys on horseback.
 Entering between the towering rock walls of the Fraser Canyon, marvel at the thunder of the whitewater rapids of the Fraser River gushing far below.
 Over 750,000 litres of water surge through the 34-metre Hell's Gate gorge every minute.
 A suggested gondola ride over this part of the canyon is sure to impress.
 Further downstream, the lush Fraser Valley opens up into the maritime basin of the Lower Mainland as you approach Vancouver, Canada's 'Gateway to the Pacific'.
-Accommodation stay - 2 nights in Vancouver.
+Spend the next 2 nights in Vancouver.

 Today you discover the unforgettable sights and sounds of this oceanside metropolis on your Vancouver city tour.
 See such city highlights as Place, Robson Street, sports venues, the Library, theatres, Chinatown and historic Gastown.
 The tour also stops in Stanley Park en route to the Capilano Suspension Bridge in the North Shore rainforest.
 Cross the 450 foot long bridge over a spectacular canyon to the treetops adventure observation structure before concluding with a visit to Granville Island with its public market, shops, eateries and galleries along the water.

-Please note: The minimum age for this tour is 18 years old.
+Please note: the minimum age for this tour is 18 years old.

 Meals: This tour is based on a room only basis.